Jan. 13, 2021

 Fighters linked to Islamic State attacked several villages in Mozambique, killing civilians, abducting women and children, and burning down homes.
 The gruesome description of innocent people “herded” to their death on a soccer field, where they were systematically decapitated and dismembered, was nightmarish.
 That wasn’t the only such incident in 2020, and it certainly won’t be the last.
 Due to a hapless government response, ISIS continues its assaults, most recently on January 2, 2021.

-In September 2020, an email from New Covenant Missions informed FRC that a Christian family had recently been arrested in Somalia—the infamous location of Black Hawk Down.
+In September 2020, an email informed FRC that a Christian family had recently been arrested in Somalia—the infamous location of Black Hawk Down.
 Local police accused the couple of abandoning Islam, and even more dangerously, of evangelizing the people of Somaliland.
 According to Somali Bible Society, “The spokesperson’s speech was peppered with threats against local Christians.”
 We learned that the arrested man had been tortured; his wife had delivered a baby by C-section just weeks before and required urgent medical attention, and the baby needed maternal care and breastfeeding.

 FRC and other Christian groups pleaded for prayer.
 Thankfully, we later learned that this courageous family had been released.
 But dangers to Christians in Somalia have not diminished.
 Nearly all of the believers there are converts from Islam, which means they can face a death sentence for apostacy if arrested.